 - when you see all invoices below as applied, click DONE

-- Create the sales order for your customer (proforma invoice if you would prefer to call it, title can be adjusted in the document customization)
+- Create the sales order for your customer (or proforma invoice if you prefer, the title can be adjusted in the document customization)

-- Create a receipt for your pre-payment in sales - sales receipts - using the template (receipt type) "prepayment"
+- Create a receipt for your pre-payment in Sales - More - Sales Receipts - New Sales Receipt - using the template (receipt type) "prepayment"

-- If the customer gets the invoice after delivery, then the sales receipt can be applied to the invoice, in sales - customer payments - green button - receive customer payment - select your invoice - click “allocate payment deposit”
+- If the customer gets the invoice after delivery, then the sales receipt can be applied to the invoice, in Sales - Customer Payments - Receive Customer Payment - select your invoice - click “allocate payment deposit”

 - Select your prepayment receipt and validate

-- You create a sales order and directly convert it into an invoice or you create an invoice to start the sale
+- Create a sales order and convert it into an invoice or create an invoice to start the sale

-- You do not confirm the message, if you wish to update your stock on hand.
+- Do not confirm the update stock on hand message.
 Confirming with “yes” would also create the delivery note and withdraw the products from your stock on hand

-- As soon as the customer transfers his prepayment, you apply it in your invoice on page 2
+- As soon as the customer transfers their prepayment, apply it to your invoice on page 2

-- You then click “deliver” for your invoice in sales - invoices to generate the inventory withdrawals
+- Click “deliver” on your invoice to generate the inventory withdrawals

-Please note that the second option might be easier, but also determines that no user updates your stock on hand accidently, before the payment is applied.
-Otherwise, you might lose control of your process.
+Please note that the second option might be easier, but make sure no user updates your stock on hand accidently before the payment is applied.
+Otherwise you might lose control of the process.